doverunner/doverunner-cpix-api-client/cpp/README.md

-> NOTE : NCG and HLS_NCG types are only support single-key.
+> NOTE : NCG and clear-key types are supported for single-key only.